Chapter 8 Geometric operations with vector layers

 8.3.2.3 Distance

 An example of a numeric operator on a pair of geometries is geographical distance.
+Keep in mind that geographical distance refers to shortest straight-line distance between the two given geometries.
 Distances can be calculated using function st_distance.
-For example, the following expression calculates the (shortest) distances between each feature in airports and each feature in nm:
+For example, the following expression calculates the distances between each feature in airports and each feature in nm.

 d = st_distance(airports, nm)